This 1 Consumer Discretionary Stock Could Beat Earnings: Why It Should Be on Your Radar

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-By taking the percentage difference between the -$0.02 Most Accurate Estimate and the -$0.09 Zacks Consensus Estimate, MGM Resorts has an Earnings ESP of 78.46%.
-Investors should also know that MGM is just one of a large group of stocks with positive ESPs.
+AMC Entertainment's Earnings ESP sits at 6.69%, which, as explained above, is calculated by taking the percentage difference between the -$0.40 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.42.
+AMC is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.